 New housing units to be constructed at the west side Operations Support Complex, including construction of new parking lots (0.5 acre of disturbance) and pads supporting new vault toilets (< 0.1 acre of disturbance), would have direct, localized impacts on soils.
 These actions would compact and destroy the function of the organic soil horizon and mineral soils.
 Removal of the vegetation mat and grading during construction would expose mineral soils to potential erosion during storm events.
 Increased foot traffic adjacent to new structures could compact or churn soils.
 Soil porosity could decrease and water could pond on flat or depressed surfaces.
 Disturbed soils on the margins of gravel or paved surfaces would be more easily eroded and increased sediment could be carried into nearby streams.
-These impacts would change the area's biological productivity as much of the ground surface would be covered by non-native building materials.
+These impacts would reduce the area's biological productivity as much of the ground surface would be covered by non-native building materials.

-Soil disturbance, such as compaction and alteration of soil structure, would occur in localized areas from installation/burial of propane tanks (< 0.1 acre) in the NHL, expanding the leach field (0.12 to 0.16 acre) in the NHL, drilling new wells (< 0.1 acre) in the NHL, installing a new well and septic system (< 0.1 acre) at the NPS cabin in McCarthy, developing a fire suppression system in the NHL, and installing the already planned sprinkler system for the west side support complex which would include a water storage tank and a trench to each cabin.
+Soil disturbance, such as compaction and alteration of soil structure, would occur in localized areas from installation/burial of propane tanks (< 0.1 acre) in the NHL, expanding the leach field (0.12 to 0.16 acre) in the NHL, drilling new wells (< 0.1 acre) in the NHL, installing a 150,000-gallon water tank at elevation 2270 feet in the NHL (0.5 acre), clearing and grading up to 1,300 linear feet to a width of 12-16 feet (0.5 acre) for installation of a new water line from Bonanza Creek to the water tank, clearing and grading up to 2,100 linear feet to a width of 12-16 feet (0.8 acre) for installation of a new water line from National Creek to the water tank, installing a new well and septic system (< 0.1 acre) at the NPS cabin in McCarthy, developing a fire suppression system in the NHL, and installing the already planned sprinkler system for the west side support complex which would include a water storage tank and a trench to each cabin.
 Disruption of organic and mineral horizons and removal of the vegetation mat could lead to exposure of mineral soils and potential erosion and increased sediment carried into nearby streams.
 Soil compaction from foot traffic may occur during construction/installation activities.